 Imagine if India could get cheap oil and gas from Central Asia, transported through Pakistan — that will solve India’s future energy problems.
 Encourage China to move some of its manufacturing to India — especially electric cars/buses, which will reduce pollution; hire China to build housing projects for tens of millions of people stuck in Indian slums; and use China’s expertise to build high-speed rail.

 India should also join China’s Belt and Road Initiative, which has more than 120 countries as members, including European nations such as Italy and Greece.
 India can learn a lot from China — for example, how China plans 5, 10, 40 years in advance; and how China has laser-focus attention and resolute meritocracy.
 There are numerous areas where India and China can cooperate and also compete in healthy ways.

 In 1954, Indian Prime Minister Nehru went to Beijing and spent three days with Mao.
 And they came up with the “Five Principles of Peaceful Coexistence.”
 The famous slogan in those days was, “Hindi Chini Bhai Bhai” — meaning “Indians (and) Chinese (are) Brothers.”
 Hopefully, sometime in the future, there will be new leadership that will try diplomacy based on those ideals.

 India’s global ranking in Human Development Index (HDI) is #130.
 That is, people in 129 countries are better off than Indians.
+India also has a lot of systemic and structural problems that will drag the country down, if left unsolved (see my blog).
 Thus, for the next twenty years or so, India’s focus should be on improving its economy, technological innovation, infrastructure, housing, healthcare, education, and environment.

 As a final warning, India shouldn’t become a pawn of a disastrous war that will murder the “Asian century” in its infancy.